251027-Java/P2-feedback.fm-deployed/.jenkins/README.md

 just init-jenkins
 ```

-This will create the Jenkins server with the necessary plugins installed and minimal configuration.
+This will create the Jenkins server with the necessary plugins installed, custom configurations set, and jobs created.
 After running this command, there will be additional instructions output to the terminal that should be completed to finish the set up, which will briefly be discussed in this guide.
 If you want to see those instructions at any point, use `just instructions`.

 ### Jenkins API Token and Jenkins CLI